grafana/tanka/docs/src/content/docs/tutorial/abstraction.md

 ---

-While we won't need to touch the resource definitions directly that frequently anymore now that we have the `_config` object for our tunables, the `main.jsonnet` file is still very long and hard to read.
+While we won't need to touch the resource definitions directly that frequently anymore now that our deployments definitions are parametrized, the `main.jsonnet` file is still very long and hard to read.
 Especially because of all the brackets, it's even worse than yaml at the moment.